 State University Grant (SUG)

-Awarded to eligible students who are California residents, pay the Undergraduate, Credential Program, or Graduate/Post-baccalaureate Tuition Fee, and have an EFC of 4,000 or less.
+Awarded to eligible students who are California residents or have AB540 status, pay the Undergraduate, Credential Program, or Graduate/Post-baccalaureate Tuition Fee, and have an EFC of 5,000 or less.
 Funds are limited and priority is given to students with the earliest FAFSA application dates, although other factors can play a role in availability of funds.
 Students who are receiving a Cal Grant A, the fee portion of Cal Grant B, or a Cal Grant T, are not eligible for the SUG.
 Students enrolled in a degree or certificate program through Extended Education are not eligible for the SUG, because Extended Education course fees do not include the Tuition Fee.

 Type A Fees and Type B Fees

-Awarded to eligible students who are California residents.
+Awarded to eligible students who are California residents or have AB540 status.
 Cal Grant A and B Fees recipients are not eligible for the SUG.
 For information on applying for a new Cal Grant, visit our Apply for a New Cal Grant page.

 If a Cal Grant is included in a student's award offer, we must confirm eligibility prior to disbursement.
 If the student does not meet all eligibility requirements, we will remove the Cal Grant from the award and send a modified award offer notification.